hynek/argon2-cffi/README.md

 <!-- begin-short -->

-[Argon2](https://github.com/p-h-c/phc-winner-argon2) won the [Password Hashing Competition](https://www.password-hashing.net/) and *argon2-cffi* is the simplest way to use it in Python and PyPy:
+[Argon2](https://github.com/p-h-c/phc-winner-argon2) won the [Password Hashing Competition](https://www.password-hashing.net/) and *argon2-cffi* is the simplest way to use it in Python:

 ```pycon
 >>> from argon2 import PasswordHasher